 Did you know that there isn’t just one type of dentist?
 There’s actually up to ten depending on how you consider the differences.
 Today Wayzata Dental is helping explain the different types of dentists and what they specialize in.

 If you need a major oral surgery or oral health improvement, you might need to visit one of these dentists that are different from a general dentist.
 Let’s look at what some of these professionals do and what their titles are.

 Because general dentists will often work with other dentists, they’re usually responsible for some early diagnosis.
-You can expect them to perform dental X-rays and spend some time educating their patients about the importance of oral care.
+You can expect them to perform dental X-rays and spend some time educating their patients about the importance of oral health care.

 Pedodontists or Pediatric Dentists